1972 through 1973

 EV’s reissue is a clone of the original, down to the disc times.

-Quick Diet (Godfatherecords), San Diego 1973 (Watchtower), & Three Days Before (Empress Valley, original and reissue)
+Beautiful Reciprocal Arrangement 1973 (Wendy), Quick Diet (Godfatherecords), San Diego 1973 (Watchtower), & Three Days Before (Empress Valley, original and both reissues)

 Watchtower is missing some tape before and after the show.
 It’s cut in No Quarter is missing 3 seconds.
 Rain Song has at least 23 (twenty-three) cuts, losing 23 seconds of tape.
 Dazed and Confused is completely absent.
 Almost 5 minutes of tape after Whole Lotta Love are absent too.